 - You should right-click the JAR file and select Open with from the context menu.

 - Click Choose another app and then select to open it with Java(TM) Platform SE binary.

-- Click the Always use this app to open Jar files check box.
+- Click the Always use this app to open JAR files check box.

 - Press the OK button to close the menu.

-- Now you can run the selected Jar, and all other Jar files will also be associated with Java.
+- Now you can run the selected JAR, and all other JARfiles will also be associated with Java.

-- Alternatively, you can open the folder that includes the Jar in the Command Prompt first by entering ‘cd /’ followed by the directory.
-Then, you can input ‘java -jar file.jar’ without the folder path.
+- Alternatively, you can open the folder that includes the JAR in the Command Prompt first by entering cd / followed by the directory.
+Then, you can input java -jar file.jar without the folder path.

-That will open the executable Jar file so long as it contains a manifest file to specify the application’s entry point.
+That will open the executable JAR file so long as it contains a manifest file to specify the application’s entry point.
 (The developers should have already included that in the archive.)

-Add a Third-Party Jar Executor to Windows
+5. Add a third-party JAR executor to Windows

-There are also executor programs for Windows that enable you to run Jar files the same as any other program.
-Jarx is one of the Jar executors you can add to Windows by clicking Jarx-1.2-installer.exe on this page.
+There are also executor programs for Windows that enable you to run JAR files the same as any other program.
+Jarx is one of them and you can add it to Windows by clicking Jarx-1.2-installer.exe on this page.

-With all this, you can now run Jar files in Windows.
-If you need to fix a Jar file that isn’t opening, check out this Windows Report guide.
+With all this, you can now run JAR files in Windows.
+If you need to fix a JAR file that isn’t opening, check out this Windows Report guide.